Section 2000: Internal Operations

 The Board of Education recognizes its responsibility for executing state and federal mandates in the field of education.

-In addition, the Board is also committed to a program of annual and multi-year administrative goals designed to improve school policies and programs and to enhance student achievement.
+In addition, the Board is also committed to a program of annual and multi-year goals designed to improve District governance and student achievement.

-During the course of the school year, the Superintendent will keep the Board informed on the administrative goals development.
+At least quarterly, the Superintendent will keep the Board informed on progress toward achieving the goals.

 POLICY 2350 SCHOOL BOARD LEGISLATIVE PROGRAM